mallabee/queue/readme.md

 ### Definitions

-- Manager/Queue Manager (sometimes referred to as Queue)
+- Manager/Queue Manager (sometimes referred to as Queue) - The manager that registers drivers, connect to the queue, pushes/seeds jobs to the queue.
-- Worker
+- Worker - The worker that pulls jobs from queue, fire relevant events.
-- Job
+- Job - The work that needs to be done.
-- Connection
+- Connection - A queue connection.
-- Queue
+- Queue - A queue.
-- Driver/Adapter
+- Driver/Adapter - A driver is the way to interact with new queue type (e.g.: Beanstalkd, SQS, Redis, Database).
-- Connector
+- Connector - A driver connector is the class that makes the connection between a queue configuration and a driver and generate an instance.
-- Event
+- Event - An event is fired when relevant stuff happens (such as job processed, job failed).
+You can listen to these events and interact with the queue while they occur.

 ## MQ and Laravel Queues (`illuminate/queue`)